 - US Park Police

 I’ve reached out to both the FBI and Glock for additional information.
+Neither have replied back.
 When I get more, I will update this article.